hanifbhuian/hanifbhuian.github.io/_pages/cv.md

 ## Professional Summary

 <p style="text-align: justify;">
-A highly skilled and dedicated researcher specializing in remote sensing, GIS, and wildfire monitoring, with expertise in geospatial analysis and data science.
-Proven experience in developing early detection models, conducting climate-related studies, and providing educational content through Geo.
-Academy.
-Strong technical background in Python, Google Earth Engine, and GIS tools, with a passion for advancing sustainable environmental solutions.
+GIS and Remote Sensing professional with expertise in forest fire monitoring, mapping and geospatial analysis.
+Skilled in organizing and managing projects, analyzing, and reporting statistical and GIS-based data for environmental applications, with proficiency in Python, ArcGIS Pro, Google Earth Engine, QGIS, and other remote sensing tools.
 </p>

 ---

 ## Skills

-- **Programming & Data Analysis:** Python, Google Earth Engine (GEE), Esri ArcGIS Pro, QGIS, ERDAS IMAGINE, MATLAB, ENVI, and SPSS
+- **Programming & Data Analysis:** Experienced in using Python, Google Earth Engine (GEE), Esri ArcGIS Pro, QGIS, and Microsoft office independently.
-- **General Computer:** Windows and Mac OS, and Microsoft Office.
+- **Team Work & Communication:** Cooperated with research teams and co-authored publications.
+Successfully completed over ten engineering group projects.
+Known for punctuality, sincerity, and commitment to team goals.
-- **Team Work & Communication:** Collaboration with group-mates and teams, fund-raising, event planning, teaching, and presenting at scientific meetings
+- **Communication:** Presented research at conferences, co-authored publications, and mentored students.
+Attended project meetings with supervisors, managers, and funders, ensuring clear communication and alignment on goals.

 ---